MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/auth-classes.md

 # Customize and author classes with Service Manager authoring

+In this article, you'll learn about customizing and authoring classes with Service Manager authoring.
 A class is the main element that is used to represent objects that are used in Service Manager.
 A class can represent a computer, a user, an incident, or a form.

  Class definitions that represent a larger element, such as a Service Manager feature, are often grouped together.
 Class definitions are stored in management packs that must be imported into Service Manager to enable Service Manager functionality.